Despite Purple Line problems, Maryland will pursue public-private partnership for toll lane plan

 “I still don’t believe this won’t cost us money,” Glaros said of the toll lane plan.
 “I don’t think you’ll ever convince me of that.”

 Choplin said the toll lane proposal and Purple Line are “different projects entirely.”
-On the toll lanes project, she said, the state would reach a “predevelopment agreement” with the chosen companies.
+On the toll lane project, she said, the state would reach a “predevelopment agreement” with the chosen companies.
 The state would then work with the companies, utilities, other state agencies and communities to refine construction cost estimates, reduce impacts and ensure the necessary right of way is included, she said.

 “We are bringing on that potential developer earlier in the process,” Choplin said.